Copper Maintenance and Repair

-One of the maladies of fishing copper sets especially the longer ones is that sooner or later you are going to get tangles.
+One of the maladies of fishing copper sets especially the longer ones is that sooner or later you are going to need to do copper maintenance and repair due to tangles.
 When fishing flasher and flies, these tangles can get pretty bad; so much so, that untangling them is almost impossible or at the very least way too time consuming.
 When we are running Lake Ontario fishing charters or fishing tournaments, time is of the essence.
 This leads us to one of the beauties of fishing copper because all one really needs to do is cut out the bad tangled section(s) and splice in a new one which can be done rather easily while still fishing on the boat.

 One of my yearly chores is to strip the old copper off of my reels checking both for splices and for proper lengths.
 A great money saving trick is to make sure you start with the longest coppers first and here’s why.
 Most tangles occur on the flasher or bait end of the line and work their way back towards the reel.
 This usually results in the loss of the first one to two hundred feet or so of copper as it tangles and twists from front to rear back towards the boat.
 So if you have a splice in the bait end that’s one to two hundred feet long and remove it, you could end up with three to five hundred feet of good sections of copper that can be re-used on the smaller copper reel sets.